EU-ECDC/hivPlatform/NOTES.md

-1. Prepare version 3.0.0 (done)
+1. Prepare version 3.0.0 (DONE)
-2. Build R packages and move to ftp server (done)
+2. Build R packages and move to ftp server (DONE)
-3. Build Windows deployment package with R 4.2.2 (done)
+3. Build Windows deployment package with R 4.2.2 (DONE)
-4. Create a presentation with technical details of the tool (done)
+4. Create a presentation with technical details of the tool (DONE)
 5. Record a video:
 	- Describe technology used - R (server) and JavaScript (UI)
   - Describe core R packages (hivModelling, hivPlatform)